Victor Robles Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.20 team ERA ranks 15th among all league pitching staffs.
+- The Mets have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Mets pitchers combine to rank 25th in baseball in home runs surrendered (34 total, 1.4 per game).
+- Mets pitchers combine to give up the fifth-most home runs in baseball (35 total, 1.4 per game).

-- The Mets are sending Senga (3-0) out for his fifth start of the season.
-He is 3-0 with a 4.29 ERA and 25 strikeouts through 21 2/3 innings pitched.
+- Lucchesi (1-0) pitches for the Mets to make his second start this season.

-- His last time out came on Friday against the San Francisco Giants, when the right-hander went five innings, surrendering four earned runs while giving up five hits.
+- His most recent time out was on Saturday against the San Francisco Giants, when the lefty tossed seven scoreless innings while allowing four hits.

-- The 30-year-old has amassed an ERA of 4.29, with 10.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.